xinwenfu/platformio-espidf-aws-iot/README.md

-# AWS IoT MQTT Subscribe/Publish PlatformIO Project
+# AWS IoT MQTT Subscribe/Publish Project

 This project shows an example of subcribing and publishing to AWS IoT via the MQTT protocol.
 It is the official PlatformIO AWS IoT example project.

 ## Download the project
 Open a terminal, choose a folder and download the project.
-Below is an example downloading the project to */home/iot/Documents/PlatformIO/Projects*
+Below is an example downloading the project to */home/iot/Documents*
 ```
-cd /home/iot/Documents/PlatformIO/Projects
+cd /home/iot/Documents
 git clone https://github.com/xinwenfu/platformio-espidf-aws-iot.git
 ```
 ## Load the project into VS Code